justlark/squirtinator/README.md

 🚧 This repo is under construction. 🚧

 The Squirtinator is a DIY sex toy that uses a peristaltic pump to deliver lube through a tube at high velocity.

-It can be remotely controlled over WiFi via a self-hosted web interface designed for mobile, and it supports both manual and automatic modes of operation.
+It can be remotely controlled over WiFi via a self-hosted web interface designed for mobile.
+It doesn't need an internet connection, a local network, or any apps to function.
+You can control it either via its own WiFi hotspot or by connecting it to your local network.

-## Usage

-Once you've assembled your Squirtinator and flashed the firmware, power it on and connect to its WiFi network, called `Squirtinator` by default.
-You may need to disconnect from cellular data.

-Once connected, you can navigate to http://192.168.69.1 to access the web interface.

 ## Hardware